Hydrogen sulfide produced by Salmonella on XLD agar (black colonies)

 processing).
 Also have been isolated from the outside of egg shells.

 Salmonella can infect humans, farm animals, reptiles and others.
-Is mostly a
+It is mostly a

 foodborne pathogen.